xwan510/backend-laravel-test/README.md

 # Test Laravel Project

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/xwan510/backend-laravel-test/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/xwan510/backend-laravel-test/?branch=master)
 [![Build Status](https://scrutinizer-ci.com/g/xwan510/backend-laravel-test/badges/build.png?b=master)](https://scrutinizer-ci.com/g/xwan510/backend-laravel-test/build-status/master)

 This is a Laravel test project providing APIs for property analytics inquiry.

+## Design decisions

+The `properties` table is many-to-many mapped to `analytic_types` table with intermediate table `property_analytics` and additional field `value`.

+Adding/update property analytic is simply about creating/updating relations between those 2 tables.

+The nesting of API endpoints `properties/{uuid}/analytics/{analyticid}` makes the "belonging" relationship obvious.
+CRUD operations of analytics against a property should be performed on this endpont.
+Deleting a property means deleting the analytics with it.

+Properties might have sensitive info, with `{uuid}` here, it stops user iterating all properties with this API.
+But it might not be neccesary for protected API.

+The reporting API endpoint resides in `report/properties/analytics`.
+Reporting on large scale is an intensive job.
+Imaging millions of properties with hundreds of types of analytics are reported in 1 API call.

+The PropertyAnalyticsReport Controller uses optimised DB query to generate the result, avoiding extensive traversing with PHP code.

+Ideally, the report results should be cached in various layers for performance benifits and resource consideration.

 ## Requirements